bhk0216/final_project_proposal/EDA.md

 ##### Age (`age`)

+Age is generally higher in heart disease cases across all regions, but the degree of overlap varies.
+Cleveland and Hungary show more distinct separation, with heart disease cases skewed toward older individuals.
+Long Beach and Switzerland exhibit greater overlap, suggesting weaker age-based differentiation.
+Outliers in younger individuals with heart disease are present in Switzerland and Long Beach.

+Age is a strong predictor, especially in Cleveland and Hungary, where separation is more pronounced.
+Regions with greater overlap (Long Beach, Switzerland) suggest the need for interaction terms.

 ``` r
 box_plot = function(data, variable) {
   plot = ggplot(data, aes(x = factor(num), y = .data[[variable]], fill = factor(num))) +